LSSTDESC/CLMM/CONTRIBUTING.md

 ```

 ## Making and submitting changes
 Once you've created a local copy of CLMM on your machine, you can begin making changes to the code and submitting them for review.
+To do this, follow the following steps from within your local copy of CLMM (forked or base).
 1. Checkout a new branch to contain your code changes independently from the master repository.
 [Branches](https://help.github.com/articles/about-branches/) allow you to isolate temporary development work without permanently affecting code in the repository.
     ```bash
     git checkout -b branchname